Titor07/MyAdvent2022/README.md

 WARNING : copy by reference IS NOT deep copy !!
 I believed I made a deep copy of an array but that wasn't the case.

+## Day 6

+### Javascript

+I've been catching up.
+Nothing to report for part one.

+Some difficulties with disclosures and sort() in the second part